Changissnz/selfinterest/README.md

 of truths concerning the members of that discussion.
 This statement is a truth from the consequence of self-interest possessing privatization properties, from material to immaterial wants and aversions.
-It is easier to use as examples those that are not part of the discussion, so that conversation about them in delicate and intimate aspects do not directly shine discomfort onto members of that discussion.
+It is easier to use as examples those that are not part of the discussion, so that conversation about them in delicate and intimate aspects do not directly shine relational discomfort onto members of that discussion.
 Furthermore, the proceedings from these arrangements for discourse test at least the reactions from revelation and falsities alike, these reactions indicative of the underlying truths of the members that are not readily able to be known due to choice expression.